Still have a device using 3G? It may not work in 2022

 - T-Mobile announced it will shut down Sprint’s 3G CDMA network by March 31, 2022 and Sprint’s 4G LTE network by June 30, 2022.
 T-Mobile’s 3G UMTS network will shutdown by July 1, 2022.

-The Federal Trade Commission says you may still be affected even if your carrier isn’t listed because some medical devices or small cell phone companies, utilize AT&T, Verizon, or T-Mobile networks.
+The Federal Trade Commission said you may still be affected even if your carrier isn’t listed because some medical devices or small cell phone companies utilize AT&T, Verizon, or T-Mobile networks.

-The change means people still using 3G will have to upgrade to newer devices but other may just have to upgrade their software.
+The change means people still using 3G will have to upgrade to newer devices, but others may just have to upgrade their software.
 If you’re unsure what the next step is for you, the best thing to do is contact your service provider for help.